WWE: Among the most popular sport entertainment brands.

 There are also plenty of potential for WWE in the future.
 One thing that could positive affect WWE moving forward is the high prices for media rights.
 In the latest earnings call, management mentioned how the marketplace for media rights has become more crowded, as interest from "deep-pocketed tech companies has never been higher".
 Management mentioned that companies like Netflix, Alphabet and Apple are now entering the live sport space.
 Management mentioned that newly acquired Formula One rights grew by a 16x multiple.
 Management expects these prices to continue to be inflated as there are no type of programming more valuable to sponsors than live sports.
 Hence, management believes that their media rights will generate significantly more profits the next time they get sold.
 International expansion.
 In their latest annual report, management mentioned that international markets will provide opportunities to further long-term growth platforms.
 Management believes that they can increase monetization of their content outside of the United States by localizing content and engaging fans directly in their markets with local talent.
 WWE is already very popular internationally as we have seen sold out arenas in Europe and the Middle East.
 Furthermore, WWE is now the second most popular sport in India, which could lead to solid profits, if they are able to increase monetization.
 New revenue streams.
 In the latest earnings call, management mentioned new revenue opportunities that they have gotten involved in.
 They made their first NFT collaboration in which all NFT's sold out in less than 24 hours, they introduced premium live events business on location in which sales exceeded expectations, and they introduced a ticketed live event experience of the Undertaker's deadMAN SHOW that sold out in 3 hours.
 These are just some of the new revenue streams that management has identified, and they expect to continue to identify new revenue streams moving forward.

 All right, we have gone through the numbers, potential and risk regarding WWE, and now it is time for us to calculate a price for WWE.
 To calculate price, we will need the numbers that I have explained in the "MY STRATEGY" section of the website, as I do not want to go through the whole calculation here.
-I chose to use an EPS of 1,8 which is lower than 2021 (2,09) but higher than 2020 (1,55).
+I chose to use an EPS of 2,29 which is the number from 2022.
 I chose an Estimated future EPS growth rate of 11 (management expects EPS to grow at 11,2), Estimated future PE 22 (which the double of the growth rate, as the historically PE for WWE has been higher) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $27,79, and we want to have a margin of safety on 50 % so we will divide it by 2, meaning that we want to buy WWE at price of $13,90 (or lower obviously), if we use the Margin of Safety price.
+Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $35,36, and we want to have a margin of safety on 50 % so we will divide it by 2, meaning that we want to buy WWE at price of $17,68 (or lower obviously), if we use the Margin of Safety price.

 I believe that WWE is an interesting company.
 They have a strong brand moat and will probably get a much higher multiple on their media deal the next time around.
 Management is completely new and while they have vast experience in the industry, it is important to monitor their execution moving forward.
 The macroeconomic environment we are in could cause some headwinds for WWE in the short-term, but I'm not concerned in the long-term, as they have a unique position in the market.
 Management touched upon recession in the latest earnings call and mentioned that compared to the financial crisis in 2008 where 30 % of their business was contractual and 70 % were transactional, it has changed today where 70 % is contractual and 30 % transactional.
 Hence, the company should fare better this time around.
 Nonetheless, while it is an interesting company, I believe that the share is too expensive for the time being, and due to the uncertainty, I do want a 50 % discount on intrinsic value.
-Hence, I'm not interested in WWE unless it reaches the PAYBACK TIME price at $27,51.
+Hence, I'm not interested in WWE unless it reaches the TEN CAP price at $34,20.
+One thing you should be aware of is that WWE has fielded offers for sale, and rumors have it that Vince McMahon wants to get up to $9 billion for the business.
+It is significantly higher than the current market cap that is below $7 billion as I write this.
+Thus, if you believe that WWE will be sold at that price, there are some upside to be found.
+Personally, I don't do speculations like that though.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.